Limon-s-Interview-Prep-Zone/System-Design/Authentication-Authorization/Authentication.md

 7. `API Key Authentication:`
    1. An API key is generated for the client.
    2. The key is sent in headers or query parameters for each request.
+8. `Device-Based Authentication`: Device-Based Authentication verifies a user's identity based on the device they are using to access a service.
+   1. Banks often remember trusted devices.
+9. `Risk-Based Authentication (Adaptive Authentication)`: It is an advanced security method that dynamically adjusts the authentication requirements based on the risk level associated with each login attempt.
+   1. RBA evaluates various factors (like `location, device, IP address, time, and behavior patterns`) to determine if additional verification is needed.
+10. `Single Sign-On (SSO)`: Single Sign-On (SSO) is an authentication method that enables users to access multiple applications or services with `one set of login credentials (e.g., a single username and password)`.
+    1. Accessing multiple Google services (e.g., Gmail, Google Drive, YouTube) after logging in once to a Google account.

 ---
 ### JWT
 A JWT (JSON Web Token) is a `compact, self-contained token` used for securely transmitting information `between parties`.
 It consists of three parts.
 Each part is `Base64Url-encoded` and concatenated using `dots (.)`.